wadmp/wadmp.github.io/jupyter_notebooks/README.md

 ### Interactive widgets
 All scripts should work on Binder.

-In the top level GitHub directory, we provide a `postBuild` file and an `environment.yml` file.
+In the top level GitHub directory, we provide an `environment.yml` file and a `postBuild` file.
 These are used by Binder to build the environment.

+Currently, our files are copied from the [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet) project repo.

+For more details, consult [the Binder User Guide](https://mybinder.readthedocs.io/en/latest/config_files.html)

 ## Running on Colab
 You can run some of these notebooks on Google [Colab](https://colab.research.google.com/notebooks/intro.ipynb) (aka Colaboratory).